icmx/just-monorepo/HOWTO.md

 ## Step 2.
 Integrating TypeScript

-Types and data contracts are essential for large realworld projects, so it's definitely need to use some types system in this monorepository.
-For Node.js/JavaScript one can use TypeScript which can be simply integrated by installing TypeScript package first.
+Types and data contracts are essential for large realworld projects.
+For JavaScript projects one can use TypeScript which can be simply integrated by installing its package first.

 In root directory: